-Hansgrohe, the innovative bathroom and sanitation specialist, currently employs some 3,450 people across all the continents.
-With ten production sites and offices in 42 countries, the Hansgrohe Group is one of the few global players in the sanitation sector.
+Hansgrohe, the bathroom and sanitation specialist, employs over 3,500 people across all the continents.
+With ten production sites and offices in 44 countries, the company is one of the few global players in the sanitation industry.

-On 15 June 2012 the Hansgrohe family celebrated its 111th birthday.
+In 2013 the Hansgrohe family celebrated its 112th birthday.
 Founder Hans Grohe started out small in 1901, with his metal pressing workshop in the Black Forest.
 The company headquarters are still located in the adoptive home of “Clever Hans”.
-But today the brand that he created enjoys a worldwide reputation: Hansgrohe products, with the “Made in Germany” quality requirement, are used in more than 130 countries around the world.
+But today the brand that he created enjoys a worldwide reputation: Hansgrohe products, with the “Made in Germany” quality requirement, are used in more than 140 countries around the world.

 - was founded in 1901 by the trained clothier and exceptionally gifted innovator Hans Grohe (1871-1955) in Schiltach in the Black Forest, Germany;